Miles Jackson-Cartwright: College

 Jackson-Cartwright attended the University of Pennsylvania (Penn) of the Ivy League after being heavily recruited by the school's coaching staff.
 At the time he was the highest ranked player by ESPN's basketball writers and other credible college basketball scouting services to ever commit to the Penn in its long and storied history.
 Miles was a four-year starter who served three seasons as a team captain.
 Jackson-Cartwright ended his career at Penn second all-time in minutes played (3,959), seventh in assists (358), ninth in free throws made (364), ninth in free throw percentage (81.3), tenth in steals (131), tenth in 3-point field goals made (155), tenth in 3-point field goals attempted (449), and thirteenth all-time in points scored (1,401).
 He won the Ivy League Rookie of the Week honors four times during his freshman season (2007–08).
 Jackson-Cartwright was selected as a Second Team All-Ivy League honoree and also won the Philadelphia Big 5 Cy Kaselman Award for the Best Free Throw Percentage in 2012–13.

 A notable Jackson-Cartwright play is when he scored a three-point play on a dunk over three Princeton players including Will Barrett, a six-foot/ten inch center.
 The points were the last ones scored in the away game loss and the dunk made ESPN SportsCenter's Top Plays of the day on March 8, 2011.

 Professional career

 Jackson-Cartwright went undrafted in the 2014 NBA draft after his collegiate career ended.
 On July 23, 2014, he signed a contract to play basketball in the Netherlands for Aris Leeuwarden of the Dutch Basketball League.

 In the 2015 offseason, he signed with Hanau White Wings of the German ProA, the national second tier.

 Personal life

-He is the younger brother of Alternative Rock singer/songwriter J Davey.
-Their younger brother, Parker, played point guard at the University of Arizona from 2014-2018.
+He is the younger brother of Brianna Cartwright, an alternative singer/songwriter who performs under the name Jack Davey.
+His younger brother, Parker Jackson-Cartwright, played point guard at the University of Arizona from 2014–2018.
 Miles appeared in the documentary At All Costs, for which Parker was one of the main subjects.